BioBlitz

 How it works

-After you play each blitz, you can also rate the quality of that blitz out of five stars.
-Let others know how well made a blitz is so it can get promoted to others.
-Try to take higher quality blitzes for better practice first.
-Subscribe to channels that frequently provide high quality blitzes, so you are notified when a new blitz is posted.
+After you play each Blitz, you can also rate the quality of that blitz out of five stars.
+Let others know how well made a Blitz is so it can get promoted to others.
+Try to take higher quality Blitzes for better practice first.
+Subscribe to channels that frequently provide high quality Blitzes, so you are notified when a new Blitz is posted.

 Compete

 Everyone starts at 500 rating.
-Based on your performance on the blitzes, your rating will either go up or down.
+Based on your performance on the Blitzes, your rating will either go up or down.
 You can see how you stack up against your competitors on the leaderboard.

 Different rankings are divided into tiers, starting at bronze III and climbing up to grandmaster.
 Your username will show off your ranking on leaderboards and your profile, so climb the tiers to show off your progress to your friends.

-Problem of the day
+Problem of the Day

 Create